cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-04-printer-honeypot-part1.md

 published: true
 layout: post
 title:  "Do attackers really attack printers?"
-subtitle: "Honeypot experiment suggest exposed printers are not a target for cyber-attacks"
 summary: "Emily and Michael put a printer honeypot on the Internet to see who would attack and how.
-It didn't turn out as expected!"
+It didn't turn out as expected!
+Our honeypot experiment suggests exposed printers are not a target for cyber-attacks."
 authors: [michael,emily]
 categories: [ Blog ]
 image: assets/images/printer-honeypots-1.png